stefco/ergodox-infinity-layout/README.md

 1. Edit ergodox-\*.kll to my liking.
-2. If I added or removed a layer, I need to change the value of PartialMaps in kiibohd/fred.bash accordingly
+2. If I added or removed a layer, I need to change the value of PartialMaps in kiibohd/ergodox.bash accordingly
-3. Run `./compile.sh fred.bash` from a docker aware bash.
+3. Run `./compile.sh ergodox.bash` from a docker aware bash.
 For me that will just be git-bash.
-And yes, that's correct, there is no directory before fred.bash although fred.bash is in the kiibohd subdirectory.
+And yes, that's correct, there is no directory before ergodox.bash although ergodox.bash is in the kiibohd subdirectory.
 4. The compiled firmware is now available as kiibohd/\*.dfu.bin.
 5. Flash each side of the keyboard with [dfu-util](https://github.com/kiibohd/controller/wiki/Loading-DFU-Firmware).